janm31415/jslide/README.md

 ![](images/jslideui.png)

 ## Building
-Use CMake to build from source code.
-On Windows, all dependencies are delivered with the code.
+On Windows, all dependencies are delivered with the code, but don't forget to call

+    git submodule update --init

+to download the submodules.
+Next use CMake to create a solution file on Windows, or an XCode project on macOS.
+You have to set the CMAKE variables JSLIDE_ARCHITECTURE and JSLIDE_PLATFORM to the correct values.
+The defaults are correct for Windows, but if you have macOS with an ARM processor, you have to change these values with CMake to `arm` and `macos` respectively.

-On MacOs you have to install FFmpeg first.
+On MacOs you also have to install FFmpeg yourself.
 You can do this with the command

     brew install ffmpeg